n2-ouladhadjou/Smart_Care_Django_Project/README.md

 ## Smart Care Django Project

 Welcome to the Smart Care Django Project!
-This project aims to...
+This project aims to create a django project for a GP business recruiting 1 full-time and 1-part-time doctors and 1 part-time nurse.

 ## Table of Contents
 - [Getting Started](#getting-started)